materialsinnovation/pymks/INSTALLATION.md

 ## Installation on Windows

-We recommend you download and install the [Anaconda Python Distribution](http://continuum.io/downloads) for Python 2.7 (x64) and then download and install PyMKS using the [windows installer](https://github.com/materialsinnovation/pymks/releases/download/version-0_2_1/PyMKS-x64-anaconda27.exe).
+We recommend you download and install the [Anaconda Python Distribution](http://continuum.io/downloads) for Python 2.7 (x64) and then download and install PyMKS, using the [windows installer](https://github.com/materialsinnovation/pymks/releases/download/version-0_2_1/PyMKS-x64-anaconda27.exe).

 ## Installation on Mac OS X

-We recommend you download and install the [Anaconda Python Distibution](http://continuum.io/downloads) for Python 2.7 (x64).
+We recommend you download and install the [Anaconda Python Distribution](http://continuum.io/downloads) for Python 2.7 (x64).
 Once Anaconda has been installed, follow the above procedures to install SfePy.
 Finally, install PyMKS using `pip` as described above.